onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 3/03_Viewing logs.md

 cf logs my-app
 ```

-While you are tailing the logs with the previous command, go to your browser and navigate to [your app](http://my-app.{{echo $CF_DOMAIN}}) and reload the page a couple of times.
+While you are tailing the logs with the previous command, go to your browser and navigate to [your app](http://my-app.{{echo $CF_DOMAIN}}).
+THen, reload the page a couple of times.

-Output should similar to:
+The output should be similar to:

 ```
 $ cf logs my-app